 The Plot to Kill Jesus

-1When Jesus had finished all these sayings, he said to his disciples, 226:26:2 For 26:2–5 see parallels Mark 14:1, 2; Luke 22:1, 2“You know that after two days the Passover is coming, and the Son of Man will be delivered up to be crucified.”
+1When Jesus had finished saying all these things, he said to his disciples, 2‘You know that after two days the Passover is coming, and the Son of Man will be handed over to be crucified.’

-3Then the chief priests and the elders of the people gathered in the palace of the high priest, whose name was Caiaphas, 4and plotted together in order to arrest Jesus by stealth and kill him.
-5But they said, “Not during the feast, lest there be an uproar among the people.”
+3Then the chief priests and the elders of the people gathered in the palace of the high priest, who was called Caiaphas, 4and they conspired to arrest Jesus by stealth and kill him.
+5But they said, ‘Not during the festival, or there may be a riot among the people.’

-1426:26:14 For 26:14–16 see parallels Mark 14:10, 11; Luke 22:3–6Then one of the twelve, whose name was Judas Iscariot, went to the chief priests 15and said, “What will you give me if I deliver him over to you?”
-And they paid him thirty pieces of silver.
-16And from that moment he sought an opportunity to betray him.
+14Then one of the twelve, who was called Judas Iscariot, went to the chief priests 15and said, ‘What will you give me if I betray him to you?’
+They paid him thirty pieces of silver.
+16And from that moment he began to look for an opportunity to betray him.

 The Passover with the Disciples

-2626:26 For 26:26–29 see parallels Mark 14:22–25; Luke 22:18–20Now as they were eating, Jesus took bread, and after blessing it broke it and gave it to the disciples, and said, “Take, eat; this is my body.”
-27And he took a cup, and when he had given thanks he gave it to them, saying, “Drink of it, all of you, 28for this is my blood of the26:28 Some manuscripts insert new covenant, which is poured out for many for the forgiveness of sins.
-29I tell you I will not drink again of this fruit of the vine until that day when I drink it new with you in my Father's kingdom.”
+26While they were eating, Jesus took a loaf of bread, and after blessing it he broke it, gave it to the disciples, and said, ‘Take, eat; this is my body.’
+27Then he took a cup, and after giving thanks he gave it to them, saying, ‘Drink from it, all of you; 28for this is my blood of the26.28 Other ancient authorities add new covenant, which is poured out for many for the forgiveness of sins.
+29I tell you, I will never again drink of this fruit of the vine until that day when I drink it new with you in my Father's kingdom.’